-Technical Information
+Technical Information & FAQs

-5 way or 4-way plug?
+5 Way or 4-way Plug?

 Nexus 5 way jack plug

-Analog Radios vs. Digital 2-Way Radios
+Analog Radios Vs. Digital 2-way Radios

 Digital 2-way radios are gaining in popularity over their analog counterparts, but that does not always mean they are the best tool for the job at hand.
-Let’s explore the differences between the two, especially as they apply to racing and offroad applications.
+Let's explore the differences between the two, especially as they apply to racing and off-road applications.
+We'll begin with the technical mumbo jumbo and if you're uninterested feel free to jump down to the Feature Comparisons below.

-Motorsport Radios, How they work
+Motorsport Radios, How They Work

 Please note that this is a very simplified explanation of what actually happens when you transmit using a 2-way radio.